Henny Penny Bubble Bar from Lush

 Strawberries and Cream Bath Bomb

-Fans of the Roller bath bomb were thrilled when the Strawberries and Cream Bath Bomb was first released last year (2019).
+Fans of the Yummy Yummy Yummy shower gel were thrilled when the Strawberries and Cream Bath Bomb was first released last year (2019).
 Strawberries and Cream started its Lush-life as a Harajuku store exclusive.

 Before long it then became exclusively available at Lush’s flagship store in Liverpool too.
 It is now currently at the time of writing this review available online and I believe in most Lush stores across the United Kingdom.

-Sharing its scent with the aforementioned Roller bath bomb (which is arguably the most sought-after Lush product to ever exist) it has proven very popular.
+Sharing its scent with the aforementioned Lush-cult-classic the Yummy Yummy Yummy shower gel, it has proven very popular.
 The Strawberries and Cream bath bomb contains geranium, bergamot and olibanum oils alongside cocoa butter and strawberry powder.

 Strawberries and Creams captivating scent is all down to the carefully selected ingredients mentioned above. the Strawberries and Cream bath bomb smells just like a bowl of fresh strawberries that have been drizzled in a very generous helping of vanilla cream.